111geon/111geon.github.io/_pages/about.md

         <a target="_blank" href="http://english.hhi.co.kr/"><img src="assets/images/HHI_square.jpg" /></a>
       </div>
       <div>
-        <a target="_blank" href="http://english.hhi.co.kr/"><strong>Hyundai_Heavy_Industries</strong></a> He put a lot of effort into our company as a <em>naval architect</em> for 1 year and 9 months at initial design department of shipbuilding division.
+        <a target="_blank" href="http://english.hhi.co.kr/"><strong>Hyundai_Heavy_Industries</strong></a> He put a lot of effort into our company as a <em>Naval Architect</em> for 1 year and 9 months at initial design department of shipbuilding division.
 Especially, his work of simple python program was helpful for automation of hard work.
         <br>
         <span>July, 2019 ~ April, 2021</span>
       </div>